tederer/esp-idf-docker-container/README.md

 # using the docker image / compiling your ESP32 project

-Open `startDevEnvInDocker.sh` in an editor and adapt the values of following variables to match with your setup.
+Open `startDevEnvInDocker.sh` in an editor and adapt the values of the following variables to match with your setup.

 |variable|description|
 |----------------------|------------------------------------------------------|